HarshitaAgrawal2/SimplyChocolate/README.md

-I made this UI in order to learn Responsive Web pages.
+I made this UI for a chocolate named 'Simply Chocolate' in order to learn Responsive Web pages.